koitoror/SendIT/README.md

 2. Only the user who created the parcel delivery order can cancel the order.

 ## Installation
-For the UI designs to work you need a working browser like google chrome or mozilla firefox
+For the UI designs to work you need a working browser like Google Chrome or Mozilla Firefox

 Clone the repository into your local environment